Raymi306/python-tutorial-codeblocks/app/templates/21_operators.md

 ---
 ### in
 ---
-You may check if a value or subsequence is contained within another sequence with 'in'.
+'in' tests for membership.
+You may check if a value or subsequence is contained within another collection with 'in'.
 ```py
 >>> 3 in [1, 2, 3, 4, 5]
 True